phucminhle93/GPC_Case-Study-1/docs/_posts/2022-12-08-Maps-shown-correctly.markdown

     3. Add a space between "\{\{" and "\}\}" so they become "{ {" and "} }"

     4. Save the file and update the changes (git add, git commit, git push)

+Moral of the story: If a page-build failure occurs after git push, a lot of troubleshooting time could be saved by first checking the build log (under the "Action" tab of the repo) before moving on to exploring other possible causes/solutions.